san-gitlogin/cloud_based_student_career_plus_app/README.md

 Check out this video - https://www.linkedin.com/posts/santhosh-t-4b15b315b_selftaught-flutterapp-firebase-activity-6782254014089318400-9jYM

-PROJECT DEMO WITH EXPLANATION - https://www.youtube.com/watch?v=yxGhXJDuVW4
+PROJECT DEMO VIDEO WITH EXPLANATION - https://www.youtube.com/watch?v=yxGhXJDuVW4

 This mobile app is developed for the purpose of improving student interaction with their respective staff.
 The application's main moto is to provide cloud based services for instant information transfer.